streetcomplete/StreetComplete/CONTRIBUTING.md

 ➡️ If you can code, see also how to [develop your own quest](#developing-new-quests).

-A quest is officially marked as accepted, when it get's the ["new quest" tag](https://github.com/westnordost/StreetComplete/labels/new%20quest).
+A quest is officially marked as accepted when it get's [the "new quest" tag](https://github.com/westnordost/StreetComplete/labels/new%20quest).
 <!-- TODO: introduce a better way/new tag here? ref https://github.com/westnordost/StreetComplete/issues/1006 -->

 ## Improving documentation